Dependent Reachable Sets for the Constant Bearing Pursuit Strategy: Dependent Reachable Sets

 \begin{corollary} For $t_2 < t \leq t_c$, $\mathcal{D}(t) \subseteq \Big\lbrace\mathbf{x}= [x,y]^\top\in\mathbb{R}^2: \|\mathbf{x}\|_2 \leq v_Dt \text{ and } x \geq t\sqrt{v_D^2 - v_I^2}\Big\rbrace$. \end{corollary} \begin{proof} The proof directly follows from Lemmas \ref{lemma:z2_limit}, \ref{lemma:z1_limit}. \end{proof}

 The above corollary provides a bound for the DRS in the second scenario ($t_2 < t \leq t_c$).
-The bound is characterized by the points $P_1$ and $P_2$, and is depicted in Fig. \ref{fig:scene2_drs} using a bold line.
+The bound is characterized by the points $P_1$ and $P_2$, and is depicted in Figure \ref{fig:scene2_drs}.
 It is important to note that the above corollary, while providing a tight bound for the DRS, does not define the boundary of the DRS.
 The mathematical proof to establish the boundary of the DRS for $t_2 < t \leq t_c$ is elusive.
-While a formal mathematical proof remains an open challenge, we present compelling evidence using simulation results (in the following subsection) that supports our hypothesis below. \begin{hypothesis} For $t_2 < t \leq t_c$,
+While a formal mathematical proof remains an open challenge, we present compelling evidence using simulation results (in the following subsection) that supports our hypothesis below.